tobylockley/overture-drivers/drivers/lg_display/readme.md

 ## Overview
-Driver for an LG display.
+Driver for an LG display, with optional videowall capability.

 ## Setup